Please help our youngest in need! The Hunterdon Diaper Bank is in urgent need of infant and toddler diapers and other

 The Hunterdon Diaper Bank’s (HDB) mission is threefold in scope:

-- Ensure that ALICE families and individuals have an adequate supply of infant diapers/adult incontinence products;
+- Ensure that families and individuals have an adequate supply of infant diapers/adult incontinence products;

-- Raise community awareness that “basis human needs” include infant diapers/adult incontinence products and that these needs are not being met for ALICE individuals and families;
+- Raise community awareness that “basis human needs” include infant diapers/adult incontinence products and that these needs are not being met;

 - Advocate for policy reform so that infant diapers/adult incontinence products are included in the definition of and provision for the “basic human needs” of families - Food Stamps cover soda but not diapers.